 Be cautious of “get rich quick” survey websites.
 You cannot get rich taking online surveys.
-However, you can make a decent amount of cash on the side participating in surveys.
+However, you can make a extra cash on the side by participating in surveys.

 Legitimate online survey e-mail invitations will provide information on the type of study being conducted, the survey length, and the incentive for completion.
 Do not respond or click on e-mail “survey invitations” that feature ads to win products, cash, etc. These e-mails are not coming from legitimate market research companies!

 Some research companies will ask you to download software after registration.
 This software usually tracks your web browsing habits and the information is then sent to marketers.
 It is okay to download this software if you can verify a legitimate market research firm is running the site – do your homework to make sure that this is indeed the case.